 In summary, when dealing with feature interactions, FM suffers intrinsic drawbacks.
-We thus propose a novel model Graph Factorization Machine (GraphFM), which takes advantage of GNN to overcome the problems of FM for feature interaction modeling.
+We thus propose a novel model graph factorization machine (GraphFM), which takes advantage of the GNN to overcome the problems of FM for feature interaction modelling.
 By treating features as nodes and feature interactions as the edges between them, the selected beneficial feature interactions can be viewed as a graph.
-We thus devise a novel technique to select the beneficial feature interactions, which is also to infer the graph structure.
-Then we adopt an attentional aggregation strategy to aggregate these selected beneficial interactions together to update the feature representations.
+We thus devise a novel technique to select beneficial feature interactions, which also involves inferring the graph structure.
+Then, we adopt an attentional aggregation strategy to aggregate these selected beneficial interactions to update the feature representations.
 Specifically, to accommodate the polysemy of feature interactions in different semantic spaces, we utilize a multi-head attention mechanism~\cite{vaswani2017attention,velivckovic2017graph}.
-Each layer of our proposed model produces higher-order interactions based on the existing ones and thus the highest-order of interactions is determined by layer depth.
-Since our proposed approach selects the beneficial feature interactions and models them in an explicit manner, it has high efficiency in analyzing high-order feature interactions and thus provide rationales on the model outcome.
-Through extensive experiments conducted on CTR benchmark and recommender system datasets, we verify the rationality, effectiveness, and interpretability of our proposed approach.
+Each layer of our proposed model produces higher-order interactions based on the existing layers; thus, the highest-order interactions are determined by layer depth.
+Since our proposed approach selects the beneficial feature interactions and models them in an explicit manner, it has high efficiency in analysing high-order feature interactions and thus provides rationales for the model outcome.
+Through extensive experiments conducted on the CTR benchmark and recommender system datasets, we verify the rationality, effectiveness, and interpretability of our proposed approach.

-Overall, the main contributions of this work can be summarized as: \begin{itemize} \item We analyze the shortcomings and strengths of FM and GNN in modeling feature interactions.
-To solve their problems and leverage strengths, we propose a novel model GraphFM for feature interaction modeling. \item By treating features as nodes and their pairwise feature interactions as edges, we bridge the gap between GNN and FM, and makes it feasible to leverage the strength of GNN to solve the problem of FM. \item Extensive experiments are conducted on CTR benchmark and recommender system datasets to evaluate the effectiveness and interpretability of our proposed method.
-We show that GraphFM can provide persuasive rationales on the feature interaction modeling and prediction making process. \end{itemize}
+Overall, the main contributions of this work are threefold: (1) We analyse the shortcomings and strengths of FM and GNN in modelling feature interactions.
+To solve their problems and leverage strengths, we propose a novel model GraphFM for feature interaction modelling.
+(2) By treating features as nodes and their pairwise feature interactions as edges, we bridge the gap between the GNN and FM, and make it feasible to leverage the strength of the GNN to solve the FM problem.
+(3) Extensive experiments are conducted on the CTR benchmark and recommender system datasets to evaluate the effectiveness and interpretability of our proposed method.
+We show that GraphFM can provide persuasive rationales for feature interaction modelling and prediction-making processes.